 - Keeping long sale cycle customers informed in a non-intrusive way.

-What Does a Content Development Plan Look Like?
+What Does a Content Generation Strategy Look Like?

-Convinced you need a content development plan?
+Convinced you need a content generation strategy?
 Great!
 Here’s the short version of what one looks like.

 - Define your vision: who is the target customer, what type of content do they read, and how do their interests line up with your brand’s goals?